-- collect some data. - propose a relationship between the 'features', and the 'target' in your data (if there is a 'target'). - ▶ 'features' are the independent variables in your data ( $x$ ), - ▶ the 'target' is the dependent variable ( $y$ ).
+- collect some data. - propose a relationship between the 'features', and the 'target' in your data (if there is a 'target'). - ▶ 'features' are the independent variables in your data (x), - ▶ the 'target' is the dependent variable (y).
 Not all data sets have dependent variables. - Fit your model to the data, - Test and evaluate the quality of the model.

-Depending on the field, this is called modelling, fitting, regression.
+Depending on the field, is this called: modelling, fitting, regression.